 This chicken tortellini soup recipe is super easy to make, thanks to the use of cooked chicken and frozen cheese tortellini.
 Once you've got all your veggies cleaned and prepped, the rest is a breeze!

-To make the soup, you'll start by sautéing your carrot, celery and leeks for about 10 minutes until the leeks are nice and wilted.
-After the leeks are softened, you'll add your seasonings and garlic, and cook about a minute, until just fragrant.
+| Add your aromatics | After the leeks are softened, you'll add your seasonings and garlic, and cook about a minute, until just fragrant.
 This helps release the spice and garlic flavor into the soup.
-Don't add the nutmeg just yet- that'll go in right at the end with the creamy for another hit of flavor!
+Don't add the nutmeg just yet- that'll go in right at the end with the creamy for another hit of flavor! |

-When your spices and garlic are in, you'll add the flour and cook that a few minutes to help make a little roux to thicken the soup, Then just whisk in the chicken stock and water, and add the shredded cooked chicken.
-Simmer the soup with a lid on for about 15 minutes.
-Next add the cream, nutmeg and frozen tortellini, and cook about 10 minutes more.
-Once the tortellini is cooked through, the soup is ready to go!
+| Finish the soup | Next add the cream, nutmeg and frozen tortellini, and cook about 10 minutes more.
+Once the tortellini is cooked through, the soup is ready to go! |

-Chicken Tortellini Soup with Leeks
+Creamy Chicken Tortellini Soup Recipe

 Ingredients